getpop/hooks/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Contracts to implement hooks (filters and actions) for PoP
+Contracts to implement hooks for PoP.
+The concept of a “hook” is the same [as in WordPress](https://developer.wordpress.org/plugins/hooks/): an “action” allows executing extra functionality, and a “filter” allows to modify a value.

 ## Install